Mortgages When Earning Sterling in Letterkenny

 I live in Northern Ireland can I get a mortgage to buy a house in Donegal

-Yes, you can.
-The mortgage process for cross border mortgage is the same as any other mortgage.
+Yes, you sure can.
+The mortgage process for cross border mortgage is the same as any other mortgage application.

 How much can I borrow

 The amount you can borrow will be based on your income, age, repayment capacity etc. All the usual criteria apply.
-If you are buying to live in the house, you can borrow up to 90% loan to value (LTV).
+If you are buying a property to live as you home, you can borrow up to 90% loan to value (LTV).
 If you are buying a holiday home, you can borrow up to 70% loan to value.
 Obviously, terms and conditions do apply as with any mortgage application.

 Are the interest rates different for cross border mortgages?